sanchit2843/object_detection_metrics_calculation/README.md

 ## Introduction
 This repository consists of code to calculate coco style object detection metrics per image and mean for all images, a specific format is used for passing the ground truths and detections which is refered in [usage](##Usage) section.
 This code outputs a csv file for each image and final row will contain averaged score for each metric.

+The path to results will consist of two folders, groundtruths and detections.
+The groundtruths contain txt files in same format as yolov5 training and e detections contains txt files in the same format as received from detect.py script in yolov5.

 ## Object detection scores covered.
 - AP